-The executive lounge is small with dated decor and it can get crowded, so this not one of the best club lounges in Mexico City.
-It offers breakfast and dinner buffets which are mainly cold, similar to a domestic US hotel club lounge.
+The executive lounge is small with dated decor, and it can get crowded, so this not one of the best club lounges in Mexico City.
+It offers breakfast and dinner buffets, mainly cold, similar to a domestic US hotel club lounge.
 This lounge is what you might expect from your average Marriott rather than a JW Marriott.
 Not great.
 Reports suggest that the wine is free in this executive lounge with the evening cocktails, but beer is not free.

-The hot dishes for the evening offering in the club lounge are usually limited to one chicken and one potato or rice dish, not really filling enough for a main meal, but on the bright side, there are plenty of good restaurants within walking distance.
+The hot dishes for the evening offering in the club lounge are usually limited to one chicken and one potato or rice dish, not really filling enough for a main meal.
+Still, on the bright side, there are plenty of good restaurants within walking distance.

 9. Marriott Reforma

-The hotel is, overall, a little dated, so the Hilton is the better choice in the area and if you are looking for the best a Marriott in Mexico City with a club lounge, you would do better picking the JW.
-It is worth noting that this hotel is near the Zona Rosa which is known to be a high crime area so take care if you choose this hotel as your base.
+Overall, the hotel is a little dated, so the Hilton is the better choice in the area, and if you are looking for the best Marriott in Mexico City with a club lounge, you will do better picking the JW.
+It is worth noting that this hotel is near the Zona Rosa, which is known to be a high crime area, so take care if you choose this hotel as your base.

 10. Hyatt Regency Mexico City

 Hyatt Regency Mexico City is located in the trendy Polanco neighborhood, the perfect spot in which to explore the authentic art, shops, restaurants and nightlife.
-The hotel is just steps away from the National Auditorium, the award-winning Anthropology Museum, and one of the biggest urban parks in the world; Bosque de Chapultepec.
+The hotel is just steps away from the National Auditorium, the award-winning Anthropology Museum, and one of the world’s biggest urban parks, Bosque de Chapultepec.
 The 755 luxurious rooms at this Hyatt property have marble baths, and suites overlook Chapultepec Park and Lincoln Park.